rust-lang/rfcs/text/0000-variadic-tuples.md

 ## Iteration over variadic tuples syntax

 When iterating over variadic tuples, we need to define both variable and type variable.
-To do so, we use the for loop syntax and separate variables and type variables with the `type` keyword.
+To do so, we use a for loop syntax that is close to the existing one with the folowing differences:

-This keyword is already reserved and has no meaning inside a for loop, so it can be used here.
+- Instead of `in` we use `@in` to explicitly state which kind of for loop is expected
+- Generics variable and lists are enclosed by brackets, like they are in generic parameters

 ```rust
 let result: (..Option<&V>) = {